A new model for natural groupings in high-dimensional data: A model with no cluster but likely clusterable

 The above argument shows that this model does not have any clusters.
 However, as we will now demonstrate, the probability of finding a highly separable projection at random is not small.
 Although many types of clusterings may be possible after projection, we will restrict our attention to clusterings which correspond to one of the $Y_k$, that is, where in one class we have $Y_k=0$ and in the other class we have $Y_k=1$.

 Suppose we project via a vector $\mathbf{v}=(N_1,\dots,N_D)$ where each $N_i$ is a standard Gaussian.
 We will consider the probability that this produces a good separation corresponding to $Y_k$, for some $k\in \{1,2,\ldots,D\}$.
 Note that after projection, each data point is of the form $\sum_{i=1}^D a_i Y_i N_i$.
-Treating $a_i$ and $N_i$ as fixed constants, the variance of class 1 where $Y_k=0$ will be The variance of class 2 is the same, and the between-class scatter is $\frac{1}{4} (a_k N_k)^2$.
+Treating $a_i$ and $N_i$ as fixed constants, the within-class scatter with respect to $Y_k$ will be

+The between-class scatter is $\frac{1}{4} (a_k N_k)^2$.
 Hence, we will have a clustering after projection corresponding to $Y_k$ when

 We simulated 1,000,000 random vectors $\mathbf{v}$ and checked for which fraction of these vectors there was a $k$ such that $\sum_{i\neq k} (a_i N_i)^2 < (a_k N_k)^2$.
 We performed this experiment for various values of $r$ and $D$.
 The results are shown in \cref{fig:projected_separations_plot}.
-As the number of dimensions increases, the curves appear to converge.
+As the number of dimensions increases, the curves appear to approach a limiting curve.
 As we would predict, the probability of a good separation at $r=1$ approaches zero as $D$ increases.
 However, for even a modest increase in $r$ (for example to $r=1.2$), the probability of finding a good separation remains at a reasonable level of $10\%$.

-We have shown that this box with several choices for $r$ contains no clusters as we have defined them in $\mathbb{R}^D$, while still having a significant chance of uncovering a bi-modal structure by random projection.
-Also, there are several meaningful separations which could in principle be found by projection, namely by projecting onto any of the coordinate axis.